openstack/adjutant/README.md

 #### What is an Action?

 Actions are a generic database model which knows what 'type' of action it is.
-On pulling the actions related to a Task from the database we wrap it into the appropriate class type which handlings all the logic associated with that action type.
+On pulling the actions related to a Task from the database we wrap it into the appropriate class type which handles all the logic associated with that action type.

 An Action is both a simple database representation of itself, and a more complex in memory class that handles all the logic around it.